Ircama/ELM327-emulator/README.md

 cd ELM327-emulator
 ```

-Important note: use an updated version of *python-OBD* package (e.g., the one installed form GitHub).
+Important note: use an updated version of *python-OBD* package (e.g., the one installed from GitHub).

 # Usage